onhernandes/mustang-js/README.md

 # Mustang.js - Simple slide plugin - [DEMO](https://mhernandes.github.io/mustang-js)

-Simple slide plugin with CSS3 + a bit of pure JS(yes, without jQuery!)
+Simple slide plugin with CSS3 + a bit of pure JS(yes, without jQuery! and 2.4kb minified!)

 ## How to use